CREESTL/CREESTL/README.md

 Most of the repos are about computer vision because that is what I've been doing for past year or so.
 But now I'm looking for something new.

 ================================================================
-- 🔭 I'm currently studying Golang
+- 🔭 I'm currently studying JS and getting used to Linux
 - 🌱 I'm always trying to learn something new in Python
-- 🤔 In the future I'm planning to use these two languages for many purposes
-- ⚡ Fun fact №7837175958: You are too lazy to read this number.

                                            check out some of my most favorite projects